-The District was one of the few of the 335 school districts in Minnesota to be awarded the ASBO Certificate of Excellence in Financial Reporting for the preparation and issuance of a high-quality CAFR for the fiscal year ending June 30, 2012.
-This was the eighth time the District submitted its CAFR for consideration of this award.
+The District was one of the few school districts in Minnesota to be awarded the ASBO Certificate of Excellence in Financial Reporting for the preparation and issuance of a high-quality CAFR for the fiscal year ending June 30, 2013.
+This was the ninth time the District submitted its CAFR for consideration of this award.
 The Certificate of Excellence, the highest recognition for school district financial operations offered by the ASBO, is only conferred to school systems that have met or exceeded the standards of the program.